Breathe Easy…Ride the Green Wave

 Compressed Natural Gas

 In 2012, the Authority undertook a detailed analysis of alternative fueling options.
 On September 27, 2012 the Authority unanimously resolved to begin transitioning the fleet to compressed natural gas.
 A copy of the report is available by clicking here.
 In April 2015 the Authority officially dedicated its new $1.1M CNG fueling station.
-In June 2015, the Authority's first two CNG buses began service.
-The Authority has also added a shuttle bus and pickup truck to its CNG fleet.
-Additional service vehicles are scheduled to be added to the fleet.
-Four additional CNG buses are scheduled for delivery in early 2016.
+Since commissioning the CNG station, the Authority has added six 35' buses and one shuttle bus to our CNG inventory, with ten buses programmed through 2020.
+Significant fuel savings and emissions reductions have been realized from the CNG initiative.

 In 2010 Wave Transit introduced two diesel-hybrid buses to its fleet.
 The thirty-five foot heavy duty buses were manufactured by Gillig Corp. of Hayward, California.
 The diesel-hybrid propulsion system is powered by the Alison Hybrid EP40.
 This technology features two-mode compound split parallel architecture with two paths – a pure mechanical path and pure electrical path – to achieve the highest energy efficiency.

 Prior to purchasing the hybrid vehicles, Wave Transit polled systems that used the technology in an effort to gauge fuel efficiency and other factors that contributed to the sustainability claims made by the manufacturer.